vivaria/edisonrul.ing/docs/source/cards/f/fish-depth-charge.md

 ### Card Rulings

-●Fish Depth Charge targets 1 card your opponent controls.
+*   Fish Depth Charge targets 1 card your opponent controls.
-●If Fish Depth Charge does not destroy the selected card when it resolves, you don't draw.
+*   If Fish Depth Charge does not destroy the selected card when it resolves, you don't draw.